Definition of Male Infertility

 The most common male fertility problems involve issues with making and growing sperm.
 Sperm may:

 - Not move a particular way

 - Be made in very low numbers (oligospermia)

 Causes of Male Infertility

 The most common cause for male infertility is a varicocele.
 A varicocele is an abnormal dilation of the veins which drains the testicle inside the scrotum.
-Variococeles account for 40% of men being evaluated for infertility.
+Varicoceles account for 40% of men being evaluated for infertility.
 However, if a couple has already had a child and is having difficulty having a second (secondary infertility), that number jumps to 80% of male patients.
-Varicoceles can occur on one side or both sides, but typically occurs on the left side.
+Varicoceles can occur on one side or both sides but typically occurs on the left side.

 Meet Your Doctor Manish N. Damani, M.D.